rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

   - UBI Container with operator-sdk

 ## Operator-SDK
-Until now we worked with containers , Ansible and the Ansible module for Kubernetes , now it’s time to bring it all together
+Until now we worked with containers, Ansible and the Ansible module for Kubernetes, now it’s time to bring it all together

 ### Download UBI Image